tjeastmond/hey-coffee/README.md

 	And a second paragraph for good meassure.

-So in the example above, you'll have a title of: "Post Title".
+In the example above, you'll have a title of: "Post Title".
 The template will also have access to variables: type and tags.
 You can put practically anything here and it will be passed down to the template.

+### Reserved Variables

-Some variables have special meaning to Hey.coffee, and affects how it works:
+Some variables have special meaning to Hey-coffee, and affects how it works:

 - **Type:**  Hey.coffee will check for the type variable in your posts and create a variable with a value of true for use in your templates.
 If you have a type of *link* in your post file, your template will get a variable named *isLink*
 - **Tags:** This field isn't required, but when it is it should be a comma seperated list
-- **Published:** This variable will let Hey.coffee know when your story should be published, and what order to display your posts in.
-If this variable isn't included in your markdown file, it won't be published to the front page of your site.
-It must also be in this format: 2013-03-27 12:00:00
+- **Published:** This variable will let Hey-coffee know how to sort your posts.
+If this variable isn't included, the post won't be published to the front page.
+It must be in the format: 2013-03-27 23:00:00

 ## Pages

 Pages are pretty much the same deal as posts.
 You place them in the **pages/** directory, and the same rules regarding variables apply with the exception of *published*.
 The published variable is not required.
+Pages also get a special _isPage_ variable passed to the template.

 ## To Do

-- Generate Makefile
-- Write tests
+- Finish docs

 ## The License (MIT)
 Copyright (c) 2013 TJ Eastmond